 - Standard prejudice appeals

 This is where an application is refused because the child’s admission would prejudice the provision of efficient education or the efficient use of resources.

 - Appeal outcomes

-The following table shows the outcomes of all appeals lodged for September entry over the last three years (2020-2022):
+The following table shows the success rate of all appeals lodged for September entry over the last three years (2020-2022):